Last updated on May 25th, 2018 at 01:59 pm

-Mile High Guinness Brownies with Guinness Buttercream Frosting – delicious, mile high brownies infused with Guinness Stout, topped with an incredible Guinness buttercream frosting and chocolate shavings.
+Mile High Guinness Brownies with Guinness Buttercream Frosting – delicious brownies infused with Guinness Stout, topped with an incredible Guinness buttercream.

 Warning!
 These are not your typical brownies.
 No, these brownies are way better.
 These brownies will rock your world.
 These brownies are for the true chocolate lovers, and beer lovers.
 These brownies are not pathetically skinny.
 No, these brownies are mile high and loaded with chocolate with a hint of Guinness.
 And if that’s not enough, they are then frosted with this incredible Guinness buttercream frosting, then topped with more dark chocolate shavings.
 Yep, these brownies are special and I made them just for you!

 One might say these brownies are great for Father’s day and I’m going to agree with that, or that these brownies are perfect for St. Patrick’s day, but that ship has sailed.
 Oops!
 But I say, these brownies are for you, when you need a pick me up, when you’re feeling down, or simply when you have a sweet tooth, because these brownies will deliver!

 I made these brownies with one goal in mind.
 I wanted them to be huge.
 The reason is simple.
 Hubs always says “My mom’s brownies are sky high and full of chocolate.”
 Well after 15 years of marriage, I finally decided to show him who can make better and bigger brownies.
 No competitive bone in my body.
 He wasn’t home when I made these, and I was going to surprise him, but if there’s one thing you should know about me is if I have something to share with someone I can’t wait for the special occasion, this is why I usually don’t buy Christmas presents until very close to Christmas, because I cannot wait to give them to that person.